cmeeren/Felicity/DOCUMENTATION.md

 Note however that clients may be surprised to only get some of the fields they expect.
 Document well and use with care.

+The `Skippable` code in Felicity is pretty much the same as in [FSharp.JsonSkippable](https://github.com/cmeeren/FSharp.JsonSkippable/), but is defined separately in order to avoid a dependency on Newtonsoft.Json.

 ### Nullable attributes

 To define a nullable attribute, it must be wrapped in `option` on the domain side.
 Then, simply insert `.Nullable` after `define.Attribute`: